Comanche National Grassland: Recreation, Timpas Unit

 Picketwire Canyon is about 400 ft deep and contains the Purgatoire River track site, one of the largest dinosaur track-ways in the world, in the Morrison Formation.
 More than 1,300 tracks of Brontosaurs and Allosaurs 150 million years old are preserved in the rocks.

 The canyon and the dinosaur tracks are accessible by a hiking, biking, and horseback trail that leads 8.7 mi one-way through the canyon to the Dolores Mission, the ruins of a small 19th century Catholic church, the dinosaur tracks, and the adobe-buildings of the Rourke ranch, which operated between 1871 and 1971 and is preserved as a National Historic Site.
 The trail is normally closed to motorized vehicles.
-On weekends, rangers lead guided tours into the canyon in all-wheel drive vehicles with visitors providing their own vehicles.
+On weekends in the fall and spring, rangers lead guided tours into the canyon in all-wheel drive vehicles with visitors providing their own vehicles.

 Vogel Canyon.
 This is a side canyon of the Purgatory River.
 There is a picnic area and eight miles of easy trails follow the mesa top or lead into the small, scenic canyon which has springs, old ruins, and rock art.

 Santa Fe Trail Historic Sites.
 The Sierra Vista Overlook, Timpas Picnic Area, and Iron Springs preserve a section of the Santa Fe Trail.
 The overlook has a view of the Rocky Mountains, 75 mi away.
 Stone posts indicate the Santa Fe Trail and can be followed on foot for three miles between Sierra Vista and Timpas Picnic area.
 A one-half mile nature trail leads to Timpas Creek, one of the few watering holes along this section of the Santa Fe Trail.